Answer Me!

-Answer Me! (typically rendered ANSWER Me!) was a magazine edited by Jim Goad and Debbie Goad and published between 1991 and 1994.
-It focused on the social pathologies of interest to the Los Angeles–based couple.
+Answer Me! (typically rendered ANSWER Me!) was an American magazine edited by Jim Goad and Debbie Goad and published between 1991 and 1994.
+It focused on the social pathologies of interest to the couple.
+It printed only 4 issues, the first three being collected into a book, Answer Me!
+The First Three, published in 1994 by AK Press.

-Answer Me! also featured illustrations by racist antisemitic cartoonist Nick Bougas.

 Issue 4 of Answer Me! was the subject of a high-profile obscenity trial against two booksellers whose magazine store carried the issue.